deanturpin/meta/README.md

 ## Remove the phone apps

 You are not completely free from any data gathering but you can at least reduce your exposure -- and quality of data captured -- by limiting the use of services to your laptop where possible.
 Do you really need to post all your photos just after they're taken?
-Are you reporting breaking news/current affairs, or can it wait until you get home and edit them nicely?
+Are you reporting breaking news/current affairs, or can it wait until you get home to edit them properly?

 ## Search engines